The Science Behind Cannabis

 The cannabis plant has been growing in the wild all over the world for nearly 37 million years, yet its cultivation holds a historical record of only 8,000 years.
 It’s sad and – at the same time – shocking that only a 100 years of the dark propaganda was enough to destroy the once-thriving culture, with so much fake news that set the dark mist of lies over the God’s Plant.

-As the truth about marijuana is being unveiled before our very eyes, the best favor we can do to the society is to help people understand the science behind cannabis – and how it impacts our body.
+As the truth about marijuana is being unveiled before our very eyes, the best favour we can do to the society is to help people understand the science behind cannabis – and how it impacts our body.

 Cannabinoids and The Endocannabinoid System